kyyberi/dxdoctor/pages/services.md

 If you need something custom, <a href="/contact/">contact</a> me and let's make it happen.
 All prices without VAT which will be added to the bill.

+### Coaching fits for all

+Digitalisation and possible revenue losses worry practically all organisations.
+Here's a few organisations I've coached and helped to get started or grow.

+- YIT Oyj (construction and real estates)
+- Konecranes Global Oyj (cranes and logistics)
+- Metso Automation (paper mills)
+- Checkout Finland (payments business)

 <a name="packages"/>
 <div style="background-color:#ddd;padding:0px;">
 <div syle="text-align: center; vertical-align: middle;margin: auto;">